Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events

 Interestingly, the recently reported nuclear transient eRASSt J045650.3-203750 \citep[hereafter, J0456-20, ][]{Liu_J045650_2023,liu_rapid_2024}, identified by extended ROentgen Survey with an Imaging Telescope Array (eROSITA) in a quiescent galaxy, exhibits long-term decay with superimposed short-term quasi-periodic X-ray variability.
 Notably, its near-UV (NUV) and X-ray light curves display a subtle inverse relationship, a feature that is difficult to explain in the context of repeating TDEs.
 This behavior may instead arise from a precessing thick disk with a declining accretion rate.

-In this paper, we integrate the viewing angle dependence of spectral characteristics for the super-Eddington TDE disk, as explored in \cite{Dai_A_2018} and \cite{Thomsen_Dynamical_2022}, with a precessional effect to comprehensively investigate the dynamical and radiative features of a precessing disk in TDE.
+In this paper, we integrate the viewing angle dependence of spectral characteristics for the super-Eddington TDE disk, as explored in \cite{dai_unified_2018} and \cite{Thomsen_Dynamical_2022}, with a precessional effect to comprehensively investigate the dynamical and radiative features of a precessing disk in TDE.
 Different precession patterns exhibit diverse observational signatures, which can be compared with current TDE candidates and inform future observations.
 To our knowledge, this is the first precessing TDE disk model that incorporates the prediction of multiwavelength light curve behavior.

 The structure of the paper is as follows: In Section \ref{sec:method}, we describe our method to calculate the spectral dependence on the viewing-angle.
 In Section \ref{sec:dynamical}, we explore the dynamical properties of a precessing super-Eddington disk.
 We then compute the light curve of a precessing TDE disk based on the combined radiative spectra and precessional effects in Section \ref{sec:Radiative}.
 Sections \ref{sec:discussion} and \ref{sec:conclusion} provide a discussion and summary of the results.
-Throughout this paper, we adopt a flat {$\Lambda$}CDM cosmology with $H_0 = 67.7\ {\rm km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_m = 0.308$ \citep{planck_collaboration_planck_2020}.